imagej/imagej.github.io/_pages/plugins/3view-import-list.md

 						smaller_angle = bigger_angle - math.radians(45)
 						# hypotenuse of the rectangle formed between the 1st and the last stage position
 						montage_hyp = math.hypot(deltaX2, deltaY2)
 						# it's a rectangle, the hypotenuse angle will vary.
-Calcs for x lenght is 'adjecent side', so cos(x) and calcs for y is 'oposite side', so sin(x)
+Calcs for x length is 'adjacent side', so cos(x) and calcs for y is 'opposite side', so sin(x)
 						montage_Xlenght = round(math.cos(smaller_angle) * montage_hyp, 3)
 						montage_Yheight = round(math.sin(smaller_angle) * montage_hyp, 3)
 						# and finally calculate the number of tiles in the x and y axis, assuming stage movement is reasonably accurate